rpm -V [PACKAGE_NAME]

 # yum provides */sshd openssh-server

-So openssh-server is the rpm which provide the ssh binaries in the system.
+So openssh-server is the rpm which provides the ssh binaries in the system.

 2. Next, check for any alterations in the files provided by openssh-server rpm: